Geo99pro/DeepDocGen/README.md

 ## 📖 **About the Project**
 **DeepDocGen** is a pipeline designed to overcome the challenges of limited annotated datasets in document analysis.
-By generating synthetic documents, this framework empowers researchers and developers to train and fine-tune object detection models with high accuracy and robustness.
+By generating synthetic documents, DeepDocGen empowers researchers and developers to train and fine-tune object detection models with high accuracy and robustness.